yousefelassal/quote-cron/README.md

 > Arriving at one point is the starting point to another.

 > Your talent is God's gift to you.
 What you do with it is your gift back to God.

+> Be true to yourself, help others, make each day your masterpiece, make friendship a fine art, drink deeply from good books - especially the Bible, build a shelter against a rainy day, give thanks for your blessings and pray for guidance every day.